Utkarsh2577/LosAngels-Earthquake-Predicition/README.md

 The Los Angeles Earthquake dataset was explored to understand the available features, target variable, missing values, and overall structure.

-The dataset included earthquake-related variables such as magnitude, depth, and other seismic information.
+The dataset included earthquake-related variables such as magnitude, rolling mean depth, earthquake activity in the last 30 days, b-value, elapsed time, and coefficient of variation.

 The target variable was earthquake class, ranging from **1 to 6**.

 Initial analysis showed that the dataset contained missing values and irrelevant columns that needed to be handled before model training.